SeanConnolly82/projectMERN/README.md

 - Enter username and password.
 - Validations with error response are implemented by the API - no blanks, valid email.
 - Username and password are validated against the stored values and a response of 'Invalid Credentials' is provided if validation fails.
-- Succesful login redirects to the landing page, unless the user hasn't yet set up a profile, in which case they will be redirected to 'Edit Profile'.
+- Successful login redirects to the landing page, unless the user hasn't yet set up a profile, in which case they will be redirected to 'Edit Profile'.
 - Logging in will update the Nav Bar and replace 'Login' and 'Register' with 'MyProfile' and 'Logout'.
 - The API returns user id (for routing) and a JWT web token for authentication.
 The user id and JWT token is saved in the browser's local storage.